silshack/spring2016/_posts/camazotz/2016-04-25-NavaneetsThirdUpdate.md

 Reflection:

 I've completed the majority of the tasks.
 All that remains is to modularize and comment the code.
 One challenge I ran into during this last portion of the project was randomizing the Excel data.
 I didn't want to use arbitrary numbers because that wouldn't be representative of actual votes cast.
 So searched [online](http://answers.microsoft.com/en-us/office/forum/office_2007-excel/how-to-randomize-data-in-excelspreadsheets/399ec67b-a443-e011-9bac-78e7d160ad4e?auth=1) and found a few Excel functions that allowed me to do so.
 I made three fake datasets using the method I found.

+Here is the [link](https://github.com/camazotz/ElectionStats2016.git) to my github repo.